-3.4 Side Channel Issues
+D. Side Channel Issues

-Just as other smart cards, the Caernarvon operating system could be subject to power analysis, RF analysis, or timing attacks against its cryptographic mechanisms.
-We made use of standard techniques for addressing these attacks, as described in [8, 1, 9].
+Just as for other pervasive devices, the Caernarvon operating system could be subject to power analysis, RF analysis, or timing attacks against its cryptographic mechanisms.
+We made use of standard techniques for addressing these attacks, as described in [8], [1].

 We also had to consider the implications of side channel attacks on random number generators (RNGs).
 Common Criteria evaluation of hardware random number generators requires consideration of possible hardware failure modes.
-As a result, Germany requires [16] that the random numbers from a hardware RNG be tested prior to use.
+As a result, Germany requires [15] that the random numbers from a hardware RNG be tested prior to use.
 However, the act of testing the random numbers could easily leak the values of the numbers via power or RF analysis.
 To overcome this problem, the Caernarvon operating system includes a new kind of RNG that will be the subject of a future paper.
-At present, the only description can be found here [10].
+Currently, a description can be found here [9].

-3.5 Chip Initialization
+E. Chip Initialization